Search

 After attending the Preparatory Department of Western Reserve College, James, in 1869, decided to leave Hudson to seek his fortune.
 The 19-year-old Ellsworth went to Cleveland, where he began working for a wholesale pharmaceutical company.
 The following year, he moved to Chicago, joining the coal firm of Ames and Company.
 Within four years, Ellsworth worked himself up to a partner in the business, and soon became a major coal dealer and distributor in his own right.

 Among his early philanthropic activities was his promotional support for the World’s Columbian Exposition in Chicago in 1893.
 He helped keep the fair going both organizationally and financially.
-As Ellsworth’s fortunes increased, so did his material possessions.
-In addition to his Chicago home, he also began accumulating residences around the world.

-In 1890, he took one of the Ellsworth family’s odd farmhouses and converted it into a grand country estate, which he named “Evamere” after his late wife.
+In 1890, he took one of the Ellsworth family’s old farmhouses and converted it into a grand country estate, which he named “Evamere” after his late wife.
 He owned a London townhouse and another town home, a brownstone in Manhattan.

 In was in New York that he met his second wife, a widow named Julia M. Clark Fincke.
 They were married in 1895.